Workflows

 Canvas

-- Auto-layout — Click the wand icon to automatically arrange your nodes neatly
+- Auto-layout — the wand icon arranges nodes neatly

-- Mini map — Toggle the map icon to see an overview of larger workflows
+- Mini map — the map icon gives you a bird's-eye view of larger workflows

 Left sidebar

-- Triggers — The events that start your workflow
+- Triggers — events that start your workflow

-- Flow Control — Decision nodes, delays, and end nodes
+- Logic — decision nodes, delays, and end nodes

 Right sidebar

-Click any node on the canvas to open its configuration panel on the right.
-Each node type has its own settings.
-Changes are saved as you configure them.
+Click any node to open its configuration panel on the right.
+Cloodot saves changes as you configure them.

 Top action bar

-- Test — Test your workflow with sample data
+- Test — run the workflow with sample data

 Triggers

-Every workflow starts with a trigger — the event that kicks things off.
-You can have exactly one trigger per workflow.
+Every workflow starts with exactly one trigger — the event that kicks things off.

 Available triggers